barmalei/zebkit/src/jekyll/docs.intro.md

    * __Easy OOP__.
 This this the basement for everything in zebkit: packaging, various components buildings, resource management.
    * __Zson__.
 JSON as JavaScript objects descriptive language with extended  possibility of inclusions, object instantiations and so on.
-   * __Data model__.
-Number of classes and interfaces to represent difefrent data models like list, tree, matrix and so on
+   * __Data model package__.
+Number of classes and interfaces to represent different data models like list, tree, matrix and so on
+   * __Dthen__.
+More powerful promise-like approach to make your asynchronous code plain and readable.
+   * __Views and renders package__.
+Number of simple graphical elements to be rendered on a canvas surface.
+   * __IO package__.
+Simple package to communicate to restful, XRPC, JRPC services.
-   * etc
+   * and so on

 ## Choose zebkit version